keirthana/anbox-cloud-docs/reference/application-manifest.md

 g8.3  | 8          | 3 GB  | 3 GB      |  1        |
 g10.3 | 10         | 3 GB  | 3 GB      |  1        |

+(sec-application-manifest-image)=
 ## Image

 The `image` attribute defines which image the application is based on.
 If left empty, your application is based on the default image.
-See [How to manage images](https://discourse.ubuntu.com/t/managing-images/17758) for more details on this.
+See {ref}`howto-manage-images` for more details on this.
 Available images on your installation can be listed with the following command:

     amc image list

+(sec-application-manifest-node-selector)=
 ## Node selector

 The `node-selector` attribute allows specifying a list of selectors to limit the LXD nodes on which an instance for the application can be scheduled.
-AMS will match the selector against the [tags](https://discourse.ubuntu.com/t/how-to-configure-cluster-nodes/28716#tags-5) specified for each node.
+AMS will match the selector against the tags specified for each node.
+See {ref}`sec-tags` for more information.

 The following manifest specifies a node selector that instructs the AMS to schedule only those instances having the tags `foo` and `bar`, onto a node: